Pavlo Honcharuk: 2022 Russian invasion of Ukraine

-As bishop of Kharkiv-Zaporizhia, Bishop Honcharuk found his diocese directly affected by the 2022 Russian invasion of Ukraine and spoke out publicly and often about the conflict and the suffering inflicted on the local popultion.
+As bishop of Kharkiv-Zaporizhia, Bishop Honcharuk found his diocese directly affected by the 2022 Russian invasion of Ukraine and spoke out publicly and often about the conflict and the suffering inflicted on the local population.
 In a message to Aid to the Church in Need, just days after the invasion began, he pointed out that the war was also bringing out good in many people.
 "I wish for this war to end as quickly as possible.
 But while evil has shown itself to be so strong, this has also exposed a lot of good.
 In a way, the evil we are experiencing also squeezes the good juice from the grape, and that good juice is our compassion, mutual support, and love.
 It shows our true faces, he said, adding “my message is short because we are under constant bombardment, and I am a little nervous, but we try to act normally.
 God bless you!”
-Despite the danger of the situation, he steadfastly refused to leave, saying he would stay as long was there were believers in Kharkiv.
+Despite the danger of the situation, he steadfastly refused to leave, saying he would stay as long as there were believers in Kharkiv.

 The bishop documented attacks on Kharkiv, showing that despite Russian claims, civilian buildings were being targeted and destroyed, and stating, in an interview in August 2022 "If anyone is still stuck in the fantasy that Russia is only bombing military facilities, they are not only mistaken, but they are also badly deluded.
 Hospitals, businesses, schools, universities, kindergartens and homes have been destroyed.
 What is the purpose of shooting at residential buildings and at markets?
 They also destroy villages; some are simply razed to the ground.
 What is the purpose of doing this?"
 He also participated in food distributions and visited wounded civilians in the company of Bishop Mytrofan of the Orthodox Church of Ukraine.
 The war actually improved ecumenical relations, and the Orthodox bishop found refuge in the Catholic cathedral when his own residence was exposed to attacks.
 "When he came to visit, we invited him to stay with us, and he lived with us in the curia for almost four months.
-We travelled together, visited the sick in the hospital, people in the subway when it functioned as a shelter, and so on, he in his bishop’s clothes and I in mine."
+We travelled together, visited the sick in the hospital, people in the subway when it functioned as a shelter, and so on, he in his bishop's clothes and I in mine."